vipulnaik/working-drafts/lesswrong/entitlement-as-a-major-amplifier-of-unhappiness.md

 does not deny the existence of desires or even cravings; it simply accepts that they exist, and also accepts that they may end up not getting fulfilled.
-This position does not preclude feeling great joy at the fulfilment of one's desires, or even sorrow at their non-fulfilment.
+This position does not preclude feeling great joy at the fulfillment of one's desires, or even sorrow at their non-fulfillment.
 But these feelings of joy and sorrow will be local and specific, in-the-moment experiences, rather than global, self-certified rationalizations of how one is entitled to feel.